vldbss-2023/lab2-cloud-service-availability/1-create-an-eks-cluster/README.md

     +   pulumi:pulumi:Stack        1-create-an-eks-cluster-default created
     +   └─ eks:index:Cluster       my-eks                          created
         ... dozens of resources omitted ...

+    Do you want to perform this update?
+[Use arrows to move, type to filter]
+    > yes
+      no
     ```

 4. Interact with the newly created EKS cluster